lionheart/LHSFontSelectionViewController/README.md

 Usage
 -----

-Integration LHFontSelectionViewController into your project is pretty straightforward.
+Integrating LHFontSelectionViewController into your project is pretty straightforward.
 You just need to instantiate the controller, assign a delegate, and then define the required methods in your delegate.

 Here's a quick example: